james-inglis-01/api-interaction/README.md

 # api-interaction
-An app that translates words from English to Maori.
+An app that spits out quotes.